Full-time: 4 years

 72 (2022 entry)

 - The course focuses on developing your practical laboratory skills, so you'll gain first-hand experience of lab work from year one

 - You'll also spend time honing your interpersonal skills and general employability, so you can move on to a diverse range of careers in clinical and public health laboratories, industry and research settings

-- We are currently seeking accreditation for this course from the Institute of Biomedical Science.
-Upon successful accreditation, the degree will fast-track your journey towards registration as a biomedical scientist with the Health and Care Professions Council
+- The course is accredited by the Institute of Biomedical Science.
+Once successfully completed, this degree will fast-track your journey towards registration as a biomedical scientist with the Health and Care Professions Council

 - All of our teaching team are active researchers as well as teachers, so they will be able to share some of the latest findings and innovative thinking from the human health field

 This is a progressive, challenging course which focuses on the latest advances in medical research aimed at preventing ill health and prolonging life.
 The devastating COVID-19 pandemic has increased demand for skills in this area, so this degree is highly relevant right now and you can expect to have strong career prospects.